endeavourhealth/InformationManager/README.md

 ## Document Import
-A set of filers for Triple based constructs such as concepts instances, predicate updates and documents which contain them
+A set of filers for Triple based constructs such as entities instances, predicate updates and documents which contain them

 ## Vanilla database build